 Applicants accepted for a given adjudication will receive an entry pack by email, including an account/password for the on-line entries system to declare titles and provide image files.

-Adjudications are hosted by Federations on the rota shown in APM-Leaflet 5.
+TICKETS: Adjudications are hosted by Federations on the rota shown in APM-Leaflet 5.
 Unless the event is advertised as closed, applicants may attend for no charge, and observers may purchase tickets to attend.
 Tickets are available via the host Federation.

 The leaflets have been generally updated at August 2016 especially to reflect the new method of submitting entries for the APM events.

 Prospective applicants must read the relevant information leaflets about the APM system, as well as their local Federation procedures.